Alex Ewerlöf Notes

 The downside is of course that it kills all those fun hobby projects that could be done at the company’s expense.

 I’m fully aware of the risk of service levels being weaponized by management.
-However, I’d like to honestly invite my engineering peers to look at it as a way to put an end to emotional discussions with hard data.
+However, I’d like to honestly invite my engineering peers to look at it as a way to use hard data to put an end to emotional discussions.

 GDD vs DDD